Ivanhoe Girls' Grammar School: Campus

-Drama

-The school has annual school productions, which include a variety of musicals and plays, some which are Australian work.
-In recent years, the school has put on performances of 42nd Street, Sweet Charity, The Wiz, Away, Picnic at Hanging Rock, The Crucible, Macbeth, Chess, A Midsummer Night's Dream, The Government Inspector and Freaky Friday just to name a few.
-The school also has a student run drama program called AIM (Arts in Motion) Drama which allows students to discover the dramatic arts and develop their acting skills.
-At the end of the year, a group of senior students, who run the program, help direct a play, which is performed by a large group of both senior and junior students.

 Student-driven philanthropy

 Since 1998, the senior class has raised funds for a humanitarian organisation of their choice via a charity concert held each year.
 The year level are given four weeks to prepare this much anticipated event in the School's calendar.
 The Class of 2012 holds the current record of $67,500 AUD for BeyondWater.
 The class of 2011 raised $47,675 AUD for a small humanitarian organisation based in Melbourne- Front Yard Youth Services.
 The Class of 2008 raised $47,000.00 AUD for the Australian charity organisation Kids Under Cover.
 The Class of 2010 raised over $43,000 for The Alannah and Madeline Foundation.

 House system

 As with most Australian schools, Ivanhoe Girls' Grammar School uses a house system.
 Students are divided into six houses, named after characters and places in Sir Walter Scott's Ivanhoe.